 Quick Start Guide — Catalyst

-This guide is for Neat Video v4 plug-in for Catalyst being used with Catalyst 2016.
+This guide is for Neat Video v4 plug-in for Catalyst being used

 If you use another Neat Video plug-in or another editing application, please select the corresponding quick start guide.